Our Sustainability Skills symbols are a visual tool designed

 white

-Vegetable tanned, tumbled and washed cowhide.
-Due to the washing process, the colours fade and the leather’s structure partially becomes more visible.
-The look and materiality recall a favourite pair of washed-out jeans.
+Vegetable-tanned cow leather sourced from an Italian (Tuscany) supplier.
+Features a tumbled and washed finish.
+Due to the washing process, the colors fade and the leather’s structure becomes more visible.

 black